The History of

 First Lutheran Church of Placerville

 Lutheran services were held in the Placerville area as far back as 1880.
 Lutheran Circuit riders would come into town periodically to do the services.
-We have a letter dated December 15, 1925, to Rev. Carl Fickenscher, then pastor of Trinity Lutheran Church in Sacramento.
-The letter was from the Board of Trustees of the Presbyterian Church of Placerville informing us they had voted to extend an invitation to us to use their church any Sunday for a nominal fee of $2.50 to pay for fuel and janitor expenses.
-In 1933 services began to be provided on a somewhat regular basis.
+In 1925 the Presbyterian Church of Placerville invited us to use their church any Sunday for a nominal fee of $2.50 to pay for fuel and janitor expenses.

-On October 10, 1933, Rev. Carl Fickenscher began to make monthly trips to Placerville to conduct services.
+In October 1933, Rev. Carl Fickenscher (his son, Rev. Robert Fickenscher, is currently a guest pastor for us) began to make monthly trips to Placerville to conduct services.
 The very first of these services was held in the old Coon Hollow School house in Placerville.
-There were 8 people in attendance; two from Placerville and six from Sacramento.
-After several years these services were increased to semi~monthly and were conducted in the afternoon around 3:00 P.M. to allow time for the pastor to conduct services in his own church then travel up the hill for ours.
+There were 8 people at this worship service; two from Placerville and six from Sacramento.
+After several years these services were increased to semimonthly and were conducted in the afternoon around 3:00 P.M. to allow time for the pastor to conduct services in his own church before traveling up the hill for ours.
 Rev. Fickenscher continued these services until 1943.

 Odd Fellows Hall (IOOF)